Contact structures with singularities: from local to global: Preliminaries: -Symplectic survival kit

 Furthermore, Weinstein splitting theorem implies that the critical set of a $b$-symplectic manifold is a regular codimension one foliation of symplectic leaves.
 Even better, it is proved in \cite{GMP} that the critical set is a cosymplectic manifold\footnote{A cosymplectic manifold is manifold $M^{2n+1}$ together with a closed one-form $\eta$ and a closed two-form $\omega$ such that $\eta\wedge\omega^n$ is a volume form.}.

-The relation of $b^m$-symplectic manifolds to symplectic manifolds and the less well-known folded symplectic manifolds was investigated in \cite{gmw1}. \begin{theorem}[\cite{gmw1}] $b^m$-symplectic structure on a manifold $M$ and let $Z$ be its critical hypersurface. \begin{itemize} \item If $m$ is even, there exists a family of symplectic forms ${\omega_{\epsilon}}$ which coincide with the $b^{m}$-symplectic form $\omega$ outside an $\epsilon$-neighborhood of $Z$ and for which the family of bivector fields $(\omega_{\epsilon})^{-1}$ converges in the $C^{2k-1}$-topology to the Poisson structure $\omega^{-1}$ as $\epsilon\to 0$ . \item If $m$ is odd, there exists a family of folded symplectic forms ${\omega_{\epsilon}}$ which coincide with the $b^{m}$-symplectic form $\omega$ outside an $\epsilon$-neighborhood of $Z$. \end{itemize} \end{theorem} We say that $(M,\omega_\epsilon)$ is the $f_\epsilon$-desingularization of $(M,\omega)$.
+{Higher order singularities were considered in \cite{Scott}, called $b^m$-symplectic forms (see Section \ref{sec:othersingularities}).} The relation of $b^m$-symplectic manifolds to symplectic manifolds and the less well-known folded symplectic manifolds was investigated in \cite{gmw1}. \begin{theorem}[Theorems 3.1 and 5.1 in \cite{gmw1}] $b^m$-symplectic structure on a manifold $M$ and let $Z$ be its critical hypersurface. \begin{itemize} \item If $m=2k$, there exists a family of symplectic forms ${\omega_{\epsilon}}$ which coincide with the $b^{m}$-symplectic form $\omega$ outside an $\epsilon$-neighborhood of $Z$ and for which the family of bivector fields $(\omega_{\epsilon})^{-1}$ converges in the $C^{2k-1}$-topology to the Poisson structure $\omega^{-1}$ as $\epsilon\to 0$ . \item If $m=2k+1$, there exists a family of folded symplectic forms ${\omega_{\epsilon}}$ which coincide with the $b^{2k+1}$-symplectic form $\omega$ outside an $\epsilon$-neighborhood of $Z$. \end{itemize} \end{theorem} We say that $(M,\omega_\epsilon)$ is the $f_\epsilon$-desingularization of $(M,\omega)$.
 A direct consequence of this theorem is that any orientable manifold admitting a $b^{2k}$-symplectic structure admits a symplectic structure.